 Is this true?
-Is the Charismatic tradition a monolithic entity and can we indefinitely hold to the claim that everyone in this movement are all just the same?
+Is the Charismatic tradition a monolithic entity, and can we indefinitely hold to the claim that everyone in this movement is all the same?
 What about the Charismatic experience?
-If we hold that is about continuism verses cessationism, is that a fair evaluation?
 Do all Charismatics hold the same beliefs and are they orthodox?
 Let us define this movement.

 A definition of the Charismatic movement.